psi4j/sunsetr/README.md

 - Faithfully reproduces actual behavior including all temperature/gamma updates and logging during the scheduled time window
 - Optional `--log` flag saves output to `simulation_YYYYMMDD_HHMMSS.log` in the current working directory

-**Note**: At higher end of the speed range, sunsetr may take longer than theoretical time due to system and processing overhead.
+⭐ **Note**: At higher end of the multiplier's range, sunsetr may take longer than theoretical time due to system and processing overhead.

 ## 🙃 Troubleshooting